 The next step is to prepare to take the exam offered by PMI.
 Check out our virtual exam prep courses offered by RMC Learning Solutions.
 It is one of the fastest ways to prepare for the exam have you interact with an instructor in real-time.
 For example, with the Live Online class, you get the full RMC CAPM Exam Prep system including Rita’s CAPM Exam Prep Book, FASTrack exam simulation software, and Hot Topics flashcards, as well as the workbook from the course and follow up support if you need it.RMC instructors will guide you through everything that you need to know to successfully pass the CAPM certification exam on your first try.
 Importantly, by learning what you need to know for this exam, you’ll also develop skills that will make you a more effective project manager.

 If you want to prep online at your own pace, consider our CAPM eLearning course.
 Our popular self-study options including our CAPM Exam Prep book, CAPM exam simulator or our CAPM Exam Prep System.

 Level Up Your Project Management Skills

-Check out RMC’s CAPM Exam Prep courses, practice exam simulation and self-study options to help you pass the CAPM on your first try!
+Check out RMC’s CAPM certification exam prep courses, practice exam simulation and self-study options to help you pass the CAPM on your first try!